Fenbendazole Dosing for Cancer Patients: A Guide to Safe Use and Monitoring

 Many people with cancer are seeking alternative therapies.
-One such therapy that has recently emerged is the Fenbendazole protocol, following some inspiring fenbendazole cancer success stories
+One such therapy that has recently emerged is the Fenbendazole protocol for humans following some inspiring fenbendazole cancer success stories

-Although fenbendazole hasn’t been studied in human cancer patients, there has been a lot of research on how it can benefit other conditions.
-As a result, it is generally considered safe for human use.
-(Mebendazole – which mainly treats human parasites, is from the same family of drugs).
+As a result, it is generally considered well-tolerated for human use when monitored by a professional.
+(Mebendazole, which mainly treats human parasites, is from the same family of drugs).

 Fenbendazole has not received approval from the Food and Drug Administration (FDA).
 However, many cancer patients report positive effects from taking the medication and following the Fenbendazole protocol to treat cancer.